External Data Sources¶

 Using Connectors¶

-After normally adding a connector, you can use the connector ID in scripts to get the corresponding connector operation object.
+After normally adding a connector, you can use the connector ID in scripts to get the operation object of the corresponding connector.

-, the code to obtain the connector operation object would be:
+mentioned above as an example, the code to get its operation object would be:

-In addition to using connectors, you can also write your own functions to query data.
+Besides using connectors, you can also write your own functions to perform data queries.

-Assume that the user has correctly created a MySQL connector (defined with ID mysql
+Assume that a user has correctly created a MySQL connector (with ID defined as mysql

-), and there is a table named my_table
+) and there exists a table named my_table

 id |